gilescope/book-exploring-async-basics/src/5_strategies_for_handling_io.md

 ## The perfect solution

-Let's start off by picturing a perfect world, and how the most efficient way of handelig I/O in a concurrent manner could look like.
+Let's start off by picturing a perfect world, and how the most efficient way of handling I/O in a concurrent manner could look like.

 If we go back to this model and think it through based on the knowledge we now have.
 If we want to use every CPU cycle the best way possible how would we design this?